 Small Private Online Courses (SPOCs) add a tone of personal engagement between faculty and students, course customization, mentoring, and career counseling.

 At Emeritus, we pride ourselves on cohort-based learning.
-In this approach, a small group of individuals learn and progress through the specific course to foster collaboration, networking, and peer support while exposing learners to various perspectives.
+In this approach, a small group of individuals learns and progresses through the specific course to foster collaboration, networking, and peer support while exposing learners to various perspectives.
 The courses are designed around the learning outcomes while offering a resume-building education credential to the online content.

 Individual assignments, meaningful feedback, office hours, and networking with peers all stood out as vital learning experiences for past learners in our survey.
 With 60% of respondents believing that interacting with reputable faculty and peers from across the globe had a significant impact on their career.